Robinhood vs. Stash

 The only fee that Robinhood charges is a $5 subscription fee if you want access to margin orders with the Robinhood Gold plan.
 Otherwise, everything is free.

 Stash has a totally different approach to investing that must be explained since it’s essential to understand their fee structure.
 Stash is not designed for a traditional investor.
-Also known as Stash Invest, this mobile trading app is for iOS and Android.
+Stash the mobile trading app, is available for iOS and Android.

 You can start investing with as little as $5.
-In return, you will be able to buy fractions of shares that are grouped in hand-selected exchange-traded funds or ETFs.
+In return, you will be able to buy fractions of shares in stocks or those that are grouped in hand-selected exchange-traded funds or ETFs.

 Basically, you buy a share of an ETF, which is connected to a larger fund that holds more expensive stocks.
-For example, you may want to join the ETF Vanguard S&P 500, which buys shares from all 500 companies found on the S&P 500 list.
-Stash will let you buy a fraction of a share, which means that you bought a small portion of a more expensive ETF.
+Stash will let you buy a fraction of a share, which means that you invested in a small portion of a more expensive ETF.
+Nothing in this material shall be construed as an offer, recommendation, or solicitation by Stash to buy or sell any security.
+All investments are subject to risk and may lose value.

 Investors who like to play complex orders or work with options won’t like Stash, and that’s okay.
-This app was designed for people who do not really know a lot about investing, and they place their trust completely in Stash’s brokers.
+This app was designed for people who do not really know a lot about investing.

 There are also account subscription fees with Stash as follows:

-- $9/month to add retirement and custodial accounts, as well as other broker services
+- $9/month includes the above plus custodial accounts, as well as other services

-Their expense ratios average to about 0.30% for ETFs, and there is no investment fee for stocks.
-There are also no annual, inactivity, or outgoing transfer fees with Stash.
+Their expense ratios average to about 0.25% for ETFs.
+There are also no hidden and no add-on commission fees when investing with Stash.

 Winner: It’s hard to say who wins this one, but the most low-cost option would be Robinhood.
 You can invest without paying anything, and there are no minimum account balances.
 Stash’s simplistic view towards investing may not be for everyone.